A Unique Costa Rica Bucket List - 55 Amazing Things to Do

 Snorkel in Cahuita National Park

 One of the best places to snorkel in Costa Rica, the reefs here are protected, and you can only go with a guide.
-The reef is home to several types of coral, nurse sharks, tropical fish, lobsters, starfish, and much more!
+The reef is home to several types of coral, nurse sharks, and tropical fish, among many other marine species.
 All your equipment and even lunch are provided for you!

 Visit the black sand beaches of Playa Negra